YamacYurtsever/Obsidian-Notes/Computer Science/Databases/Relational Databases.md

 - `ORDER BY`: Sorts the result set of a query by one or more columns in ascending (default) or descending order
 - `LIMIT`: Limits the number of rows returned by a query
 - `GROUP BY`: Groups rows based on the values in specified columns

+#### SQL Keys
+- `PRIMARY KEY`
+	- A unique identifier of a table, so that it is relatable from other tables
+- `SECONDARY KEY`
+	- A reference to the primary key of another table, relating them